Zidane hails Benzema as best ever France centre-forward | Malay Mail

 “That’s why I like him so much, I love him, he’s not only thinking about goals.
 He gets involved in the game, if he needs to pass to a teammate he’ll do it.”

-Third-placed Madrid gained their fourth straight win in all competitions and are equal on 26 points with Real Sociedad, who face troubled Barcelona at the Camp Nou on Wednesday, and city rivals Atletico Madrid.
+Third-placed Madrid gained their fourth straight win in all competitions and are equal on 26 points with Real Sociedad, who face troubled Barcelona at the Camp Nou yesterday, and city rivals Atletico Madrid.

 Barca are nine points back but play one of their two games in hand in the hope of giving some momentum to what has been a miserable season so far. — AFP